Cvikli/AISH.jl/README.md

 AI SH to do EVERYTHING on PC

+AISH provide a new way of coding.
+Basically we switch from 100% code file editing to 10% codefile editing and 90% codeblock editing from the AISH.

+Vscode extension will come.

 AISH.jl (AI Shell) is a Julia package that provides an interactive AI-powered command-line interface for assisting users with system tasks using shell commands.